For Mantha Zarmakoupi, an archaeological survey isn't just about the artifacts—it's about reliving the human experience.

 “After the death of Alexander the Great in 323 BCE, Hellenistic monarchies that rose were competing with one another for power,” Zarmakoupi says.
 “Delos is a case in point, where there was a competitive display between these monarchs.
 And so, the fact that we have this fortification found on Levitha in the Hellenistic period fits well within the narrative of the political dynamics of the period.”

 The team brought up a number of amphorae—a type of container—from each site, to clean and draw and then date.
-To the family that had fed them each day and lent them local lore, the survey team left a larger-than-life relic: an ancient anchor stock.
+To the family that had fed them each day and lent them local lore, the survey team temporarily left a larger-than-life relic: an ancient anchor stock.
+The family will safeguard it before transporting it to Athens.

 “I believe this is a part of our mission in archeology,” Zarmakoupi says.
 “The more you speak about the finds and communicate why they're important to the community, the more they are informed.
 This creates less tension and avoids opportunistic excavations.”